usahello/usahello-docs/docs/index.md

 # USAHello Technical Documentation

-This site contains documentation of the tehchical architecture of the USAHello platform.
+This site contains documentation of the technical architecture of the USAHello platform.

 The platform consists of the following sites and apps: